 - 70% of consumers say they trust online reviews as much as personal recommendations (source)

-- 50% of consumers say they will only deal with local businesses with positive reputation (source)
+- 50% of consumers say they will only deal with local businesses with a positive reputation (source)

 Managing online reputation is often overlooked by most marketing consultants and agencies.
-Negative reputation will drive customers away, even with great marketing campaigns.
+A negative reputation will drive customers away, even with great marketing campaigns.
 Why?

 Because what’s the first thing people do when they begin shopping for products and services?
 They begin looking at reviews and testimonials about various businesses, which helps them determine what business they will choose to do business with.